 How safe Mountain Gorilla Trekking is.

 Gorilla trekking is very safe since most of the gorilla families that are available for tracking have been habituated.
 However, it is advisable for tourists to be gentle and not to flash there cameras or else they might charge.
 Insect repellants should be part of your track pack to avoid bites and falling sick.

 - heights for the case of the elderly may be a problem for example Bwindi forest national park has a total elevation of 3904 to 8553ft.

 Where to go gorilla trekking in Uganda

-There are a number of places where to go gorilla trekking that is; Bwindi impenetrable forest national park and mgahinga Gorilla Park.
-These two parks give you a total number of 18groups of gorilla groups.
+There are a number of places where to go gorilla trekking that is; Bwindi impenetrable forest national park and Mgahinga Gorilla Park.
+These two parks give you a total number of over 18 gorilla groups.

 Some of the groups are; Buhoma group, Rushaga group, Ruhija group, Nkuringo group, Nyakagyezi group